darth10/gitstick/README.md

 # gitstick

 gitstick is a distributed bug tracking tool integrated with git.
-It provides a web server, along with some command line utilities, for managing tickets.
+It provides a web server and command line interface for managing tickets.

-Coming soon
+All tickets are stored in the *gitstick* branch by default.
+Hence, a project's bugs and source code are both part of the same repository. gitstick focuses on collaboration, and supports multiple users through the web interface.

+gitstick is written in Scala and jQuery.

+## Installation

+Download the latest binary distribution from the [downloads page](http://github.com/darth10/gitstick/downloads).
+Extract the archive, and add the output folder to your PATH variable.

 ## Usage

-Run gitstick in a new directory, or an existing git repository
+Run gitstick in a new directory, or an existing git repository.
+A default user is created depending on your global or local git user configuration; the default password is the user name.

     gitstick

-Open `http://localhost:8080/` in a browser.
+Open `http://localhost:8080/` in a browser, and enter your username and password.

-Enter credentials.
+Note that you should use your default username and password the first time you run gitstick in a repository.
 In open mode, the password is not checked.
-A default user is created depending on your global or local git user configuration; the default password is the user name.
+To use open mode, specify the `--open` option.

+Run `gitstick -h` for all options.

 ## Documentation